 As an ADI Alliance design partner, Cardinal Peak has a wealth of experience with Analog Devices components, particularly with A2B parts, Sharc processors and Software Defined Radios (SDR) components.
 We have been particularly excited to see A2B gain traction over the years.
 Analog Device’s A2B (Automotive Audio Bus) moved from the car to the broad market in 2019 when ADI started incorporating A2B into a variety of their broad-market parts such as the SHARC microprocessors.
-With these new parts, we have seen A2B start being adopted in other markets as it addresses a variety of common engineering challenges.
+With these new parts, we have seen A2B start being adopted in other markets as it addresses a variety of common audio product design engineering challenges.
 Cardinal Peak first gained experience with A2B with our automotive customers and has since incorporated it into designs in other markets as outlined later in this brief.

 A2B basics: What is the jitter, latency and bandwidth of A2B?